-Figure 3.1 below sets out all the policy documents reviewed as part of this LCWIP, covering a range of subjects from land use planning to mode specific transport policies.
+Figure 3.1 adjacent sets out all the policy documents reviewed as part of this LCWIP, covering a range of subjects from land use planning to mode specific transport policies.
 They also vary in the level of governance associated to each document.
 Both Figure 3.1 and Table 3.1 have been developed in line with the LCWIPs of neighbouring authorities.

-Figure 3.1 Policy documents reviewed as part of the KMBC LCWIP
+Policy documents reviewed as part of the KMBC LCWIP